Child Passport Instructions

 Select the service that best meets your travel needs and purchase your child’s expedited passport.

-- Proof of U.S. Citizenship (click here for list of examples)
+- Proof of U.S. Citizenship: See list of examples

-- Proof of parents Identity (click here for list of examples)
+- Proof of parents Identity: See list of examples

-- Proof of relationship to parents (click here for list of examples)
+- Proof of relationship to parents: See list of examples

-Important: Because you are applying for a passport on the behalf of a minor, there are several special circumstances that might arise where additional documentation is required.
+Important: Both parents and the child must visit the Passport Acceptance Agent together.
+However, because you are applying for a passport on the behalf of a minor, there are several special circumstances that might arise where additional documentation is required.

 - When one parent/legal guardian is not available at the time the passport is executed, a completed and notarized DS-3053 consent form must be included.